Kerbalism/Kerbalism/docs/modders/modules.rst

 * MaxAsteroidDistance: max. distance to the nearest asteroid.
 For unloaded vessels this only works if the asteroid is set as the target.
 * Part: name of the part the experiment has to be on
 * Module: name of a module that is required anywhere on the vessel
+* SunAngleMin, SunAngleMax: min./max. angle of sunlight on the surface of the body

 The following might or might not work for unloaded vessels, please udpate this list when you find out: